 MPOs must establish targets specific to the planning area for five safety performance measures for all public roads in the planning area.
 NCTCOG worked closely with TxDOT to establish annual targets for each of these measures.
 Coordination between stakeholders is key when setting targets.
 As part of the TxDOT Strategic Highway Safety Plan development process, stakeholders from TxDOT, NCTCOG, local governments, law enforcement, emergency medical services, educators, and others worked collaboratively utilizing a data-drive, multi-year process to develop both statewide and regional safety performance measure targets.
-The RTC last approved targets for the safety measures in February 2019.
+The RTC last approved 5-year average targets for the safety measures in February 2019 and is slated to adopt new targets in 2023.